OBK-RCM: Accelerated Orthogonal Block Kaczmarz Algorithm via RCM Reordering and Dynamic Grouping for Sparse Linear Systems: The orthogonal block Kaczmarz (OBK-RCM) algorithm with RCM

+As mentioned earlier, for sparse linear systems, blocking is one of the effective means to improve the convergence of kaczmarz algorithm.
+Taking the $crystm03$ matrix as an example, Figure \ref{fig6} shows IT and CPU required for the matrix to reach convergence for different values of $k$.
+It can be seen that when $k=3$, the OBK-RCM algorithm has the optimal number of iterations and running time.

+If $k$ is too large, the dimension of each block becomes smaller, and although the projection computation cost is reduced, the orthogonality between rows of blocks is reduced (i.e., the angle between blocks increases), which slows down convergence; if $k$ is too small, the dimension of a single block is too large, the computational complexity within the block rises and the accelerating effect of the hyperplane orthogonality on the speed of convergence cannot be fully utilized.
+A proper $k$ maximizes the minimum singular value and thus increases the convergence speed.

-When the matrix dimension is large, partitioning the matrix is one of the effective ways to improve the convergence of the Kaczmarz algorithm.
-According to Equation (\ref{eq:4.14}), the convergence speed of the POBK algorithm is directly related to the cosine of the angle between row blocks.
-When the number of dimensions $m$ increases, $m>2$.
-Here, the pinch angle $\theta$ involves both mutually orthogonal blocks and non-mutually orthogonal blocks.
-When we place mutually orthogonal blocks in a category, the cosine of the angle between these mutually orthogonal blocks will be very small or even close to 0.
-At this point, it is important to pay attention to the non-mutually orthogonal blocks, i.e., the number of nonzero elements in the cosine table, and the size of these nonzero elements for the rate of convergence of the POBK algorithm to be critical, which also determines the number of matrix chunks.
-Here we define two variables: the Orthogonality Proportion $zn$ and the Non-orthogonality Severity $nn$ to serve as selection criteria for the number of chunks.
+According to Equation (\ref{eq:3.16}), the convergence speed of the OBK-RCM algorithm is directly related to the angle between rows of blocks, where the angle $\theta$ involves both mutually orthogonal and non-mutually orthogonal blocks.
+When mutually orthogonal blocks are grouped in a category, the cosine of the angle between these mutually orthogonal blocks will be very small or even close to 0.
+At this point, it is important to focus on the non-mutually orthogonal blocks, i.e., the number of nonzero elements in the cosine table, and the size of these nonzero elements for the rate of convergence of the OBK-RCM algorithm to be crucial to the number of matrix blocks.
+Here, two variables are defined: the orthogonality ratio $zn$ and the degree of non-orthogonality $nn$ to be used as selection criteria for the number $k$ of chunks.

 \textbf{Definition 1.} For the cosine value table $C$, if the total number of elements is $num=k \times k$, the number of zero elements is $n_1$, then the Orthogonality Proportion $zn$ is denoted by

 \textbf{Definition 2.} For the cosine value table $C$, the total number of elements is $num=k \times k$, the number of non-zero elements is $n_2$, and the average of these non-zero elements is $nm$, then the Non-orthogonality Severity $nn$ is denoted by